 Underlining and lining are different.
 I always used these words interchangingly but now I know the difference.
 They are not chalk and cheese.
 More like butter and cheese.
 Lining is not cut as a duplicate of the outer fabric pieces – it is sewn separately and then attached.
 Underlining is treated as one with the outer fabric pieces.

 A garment with underlining can still be lined.
 This doubles the advantages.
 A garment with underlining can still be interfaced.
 Or may be not.

 How to select underlining fabric?

-There are 5 criteria in selecting the underlining and interlining : What is it that you are sewing?
+There are 5 criteria in selecting the underlining : What is it that you are sewing?
 Does it suit the weight of the fabric you have?
 Is it the same or lighter? (lighter or same weight is preferred) What is the effect you want to create?
 The quality and stretch of the fabric are compatible or not?.
 Does the outer fabric and the fabric for underlining/interlining require the same care directions.

 If you want to sew a very tightly fitted garment with a thin fabric like chiffon, or thin polyester, you can give it the required strength to your garment with an interlining.
 Whereas a wool garment may not need to be underlined.

 Woven fabric is used as underlining for woven fabrics and for knits you can use a lightweight knit fabric or a bias-cut woven fabric as underlining fabric.
 Cotton batiste, muslin, thin Polyester, nylon, Silk organza, china silk, georgette, silk broadcloth, silk chiffon, organdy, net or tulle, cotton flannel, fleece are the commonly used underlining fabrics, depending on the effect you want.
 Many people vouch for Silk Organza as the best underlining fabric for tailored clothes.